An algebraic correspondence between stochastic differential equations and the Martin-Siggia-Rose formalism: Algebraic approach to SDE

-Although it appears to play no r\^{o}le in our construction, we report for completeness that, similarly to Proposition \ref{Prop: G product_cla}, one can employ the map $\Gamma_{\delta/2}$ to deform the algebra structure of $\mathcal{P}_\xi$.
+Although it appears to play no role in our construction, we report for completeness that, similarly to Proposition \ref{Prop: G product}, one can employ the map $\Gamma_{\delta/2}$ to deform the algebra structure of $\mathcal{P}_\xi$.
 The proof is omitted since, mutatis mutandis, it is identical to the one in \cite[Corol.
 32]{Dappiaggi-Drago-Rinaldi-Zambotti-2022}:

-\begin{proposition} Let $\Gamma_{\delta/2}$ be as per Definition \ref{Def: Gamma delta map_cla}.
+\begin{proposition} Let $\Gamma_{\delta/2}$ be as per Definition \ref{Def: Gamma delta map}.
 Then the vector space $\mathcal{P}_\delta:=\Gamma_{\delta/2}[\mathcal{P}_\xi]$ is a unital, commutative, associative $\mathbb{C}$-algebra if endowed with the product

 \end{proposition}